magnetophon/DEL2/README.md

 - [Midi rhythm delay](#Recording-a-rhythm)
 You record a delay rhythm by playing midi notes into the plugin.
-The first note starts counting, and each note after that creates a delay tap, with a maximum of 16.
+The first note starts counting, and each note after that creates a new delay tap.

-- Independent effects per tap:
+- Independent effects for each of the 16 taps:
-  - A [Moog style filter](#Filters) with creamy drive
+  - A [Moog style filter](#Filters) with creamy drive.
   The parameters are (optionally) linked to velocity and note.
   - [Panning](#Panning) linked to the note
 - Four [midi triggers](#Triggers):